 How to sell a car privately

-Carsguide.com.au offers exceptional exposure and the best way to sell a car now for FREE.
+Autotrader.com.au offers exceptional exposure and the best way to sell a car now for free.

 Preparing your car for sale